 A significant portion of the work in this class will be completed in groups or teams.
 At the end of any group work, you will be asked to evaluate the other members of the teams in which you have worked.
 Individuals who receive a negative evaluation from one team member will receive a notification that a complaint was made (though not by whom).
 Individuals who receive a negative evaluation from two team members will receive a 10% deduction in their grade on the project.
 Individuals who receive a negative evaluation from more than two team members will receive a 50% reduction in their grade on the project.
-Individuals who receive positive comments from every group member will receive a 5% bonus on their project grade.
+Individuals who receive a 5% bonus on their project grade.
 Complex cases may involve external dispute resolution if necessary.